You’re planning a trip to Europe.

 It’s hard to know what the must-bring items are (and what you should leave at home) before you even leave.

 I’ve been traveling to Germany and beyond for nearly 30 years and have made every packing mistake you can imagine.

-I’ve lugged around items I regretted packing, spent hours searching for things I didn’t think to pack instead of enjoying my travels, and wasted more money than I’d like to admit.
+I’ve lugged around items I regretted packing, spent hours of my trip searching for things I should have packed, and wasted more money than I’d like to admit.

 Fortunately for you, you can learn from my mistakes!